JamesRWood/DapperWrapper/README.md

  Currently this only handles simple CRUD operations on single entities, at some point in the future I might add support for joins and more complex operations.

- Usage in a simple repository would look something like this:
+ Usage in a simple repository with query many and query single operations would look something like this:

  ```csharp
      public class StorageRepository : DapperBase<Storage>, IStorageRepository